-We always display local artists work (available to buy) in our Cafe Space, we host a wide range of art exhibitions and craft markets, and run a series of Arts workshops and classes, many in proud association with Bucks Adult Learning.
+We always display local artists work (available to buy) in our Cafe Space, we host a wide range of art exhibitions and craft markets, and run a series of Arts workshops and classes

 In Cafe Space we have an eclectic, ever-changing mix of art on the walls, most of it from local artisans and for sale at very affordable prices.

 We are currently showing goldleaf paintings by Daniel Collins, prints by Dan Wilson, street art style originals & prints by Rory Clark, local landscape paintings by Jan Gaska, Silk Batiq paintings by Lorraine M Tong, and amazing carved wood pieces by Pierre at PQPod.

 In our craft cases, we have stunning yet affordable Ceramics work by Laura Manners and Catherine Bridgit-Phillips, woodcraft from Victory Rock Designs and hand-made leather goods (pouches, wallets etc) from Adsol Customs.

 Find out more about our public art installations